Arnesen/arnesentech/content/post/photography.md

 +++
 date = "2016-02-21T17:00:00+01:00"
 title = "Photography in Bergen" description = "I love photography.
-And I am lucky enough to live in a country and city that makes it easy." categories = ["photography"]
+And I am lucky enough to live in a country and city that makes it easy." tags = [ "photography" ]
 +++

 I love photography.
 And I am lucky enough to live in a country and city that makes it easy.